pulseopen/PulsePhone/MBI-LITE.md

 # MBI-Lite Pinout Specification ( Modular Board Interconnect )

-*A compact block-based pinout description for PulsePhone DF-12 modules*
+*A compact block-based pinout description for PulsePhone DF-40 modules*

 ---

 ## 1. Overview

 MBI-Lite is the simplified connector standard for PulsePhone modules that **do not require high-speed signals**.
-It divides the DF-12 pins into consistent functional blocks while keeping flexibility for future expansion.
+It divides the DF-40 pins into consistent functional blocks while keeping flexibility for future expansion.

 This standard applies to **general-purpose modules only**.
 Display and Camera modules have their own dedicated pinouts.

-**Dev Note**: DF-12 Connectors being 60pin and not 30pin, is because 60pin provides a more mechanically stable connector which is less likely to disconnect!
+**Dev Note**: DF-40 Connectors being 34pin and not 30pin, is because 34pin provides a more mechanically stable connector which is less likely to disconnect!
+(It's also cus I couldn't find 30pin connectors)

 ---